(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-If you’re moving to a HCOL area for a job that pays more than you’re currently making, this may offset some or most of your costs.
+If you’re moving to an HCOL area for a job that pays more than you’re currently making, this may offset some or most of your costs.
 If not, it’s smart to be on the lookout for a higher-paying job once you’ve moved.

-One way residents are able to afford a more expensive area is higher wages.
+One way residents are able to afford a more expensive area is through higher wages.
 So expect and negotiate for more than you’re currently making.

-It’s wise to do your research, ask around, and get a feel for salary ranges for your profession so you’re armed with information.
+It’s wise to do your research, ask around, and get a feel for salary ranges for your profession, so you’re armed with information.

-While that seems like a lot, once those incomes are adjusted based on cost of living, the South Carolina nurse earns a slightly higher salary based on purchasing power.
+While that seems like a lot, once those incomes are adjusted based on the cost of living, the South Carolina nurse earns a slightly higher salary based on purchasing power.